DSheirer/jmbe/README.md

  Note: this patent notice is verbatim from the mbelib library README at https://github.com/szechyjs/mbelib

+ MBE and IMBE trademarks are the property of their respective owners.

+# Easy downloading and compiling the library for end-users

+Download the **jmbe_builder.zip** or **jmbe_builder.tar.gz** from the [RELEASE](https://github.com/DSheirer/jmbe/releases)s tab

-Compiling and using the Library
+# Compiling and using the Library

 	1. Install the Java 7 (or higher) Java Development Kit (JDK).
 Note: this is different from the Java Runtime Environment (JRE) that most users have